Woodlark Building: Conversion into hotel

 In April 2014, the building was acquired by Arthur Mutal, a Portland real estate developer, at a cost of $8.65 million.

 In January 2015, it was announced that the Woodlark Building was to be joined to the adjacent Cornelius Hotel, a former hotel now slated to be renovated, and converted for use as a hotel.
 The Cornelius Hotel building is also listed on the National Register of Historic Places.
 The planned renovation and conversion was expected to cost $30 million, funded by NBP Capital, Provenance Hotels and Arthur Mutal LLC.
 However, a December 2018 article in The Oregonian, after the work was completed, gave the cost as $70 million.
 As of 2015, the hotel created from the combined buildings was slated to have 151 rooms and two restaurants or bars.

 Work on the conversion of the building began in September 2016.
 The hotel, named Woodlark House of Welcome, opened on December 15, 2018.
+Good Coffee has operated in the hotel.